Criedor/wdys_api/README.md

                 or
                 project

-->Load specific project of a user
+"/projects/:project_id" -> Load specific project of a user

     post  /projects/:project_id